Responsive website for Explorateur Journeys. Argentina, 2014. See Website.

 Website for the argentinian branch of Doctors Without Borders.
 Argentina, 2008.
 See Website

-In the last months I've worked with artists, gamers, job recruiters, educators, bloggers, designers, developers, doctors, small businesses and industry leaders to design and develop their websites or apps.
+In the last years I've worked with artists, gamers, job recruiters, educators, bloggers, designers, developers, agencies, doctors, small businesses and industry leaders to design and develop their websites or apps.

 I collaborated with them in UX, web design, HTML5, CSS3, mobile apps, project managing and development, Sometimes in only one of those fields, other times in all at the same time.

-Last November I started my blog about design and usability.
+In November 2012 I started my blog about design and usability.

 I studied Graphic Design at Escuela Superior de Diseño Gráfico in Rosario, Argentina and then continued my education at the Parsons School of Design and the School of Visual Arts in New York City in the fields of design and typography with Ed Benguiat, Milton Glaser and Martin Solomon as main instructors.